zhwa/mlir-example/book/Chapter-04-Bufferization.md

 **Use direct memrefs** in scenarios requiring low-level control or C integration.
 This includes building low-level libraries where you need full control over memory layout, interfacing with existing C APIs that use pointers, implementing custom memory management strategies, working on memory-constrained systems like embedded devices or mobile platforms, and situations where compilation time is critical such as development and interactive use.

 **Use tensors + bufferization** for high-level compiler construction and optimization-focused work.
-This approach suits building high-level ML compilers that serve as framework frontends, situations where optimization is the top priority such as production serving, interfacing with tensor-based systems like PyTorch, TensorFlow, and JAX, leveraging MLIR's optimization passes for fusion, tiling, and vectorization, and following MLIR best practices for new code.
+This approach suits building high-level AI compilers that serve as framework frontends, situations where optimization is the top priority such as production serving, interfacing with tensor-based systems like PyTorch, TensorFlow, and JAX, leveraging MLIR's optimization passes for fusion, tiling, and vectorization, and following MLIR best practices for new code.

 ### The Practical Reality